Shopify API versioning

 If a public app or sales channel continues to use unsupported resources after the upgrade deadline, it will be delisted from the Shopify App Store.
-Also, merchants who install an unsupported public app, unsupported custom app, or unsupported sales channel will see a warning during the installation process.
+Also, users who install an unsupported public app, unsupported custom app, or unsupported sales channel will see a warning during the installation process.

 GraphQL API deprecation practicesAnchor link to section titled "GraphQL API deprecation practices"

 When Shopify deprecates a field in a GraphQL API, the change is communicated in one or more of the following ways:

 - The API health report lists which resources require changes.